Similar fact evidence

 In the law of evidence, similar fact evidence (or the similar fact principle) establishes the conditions under which factual evidence of past misconduct of the accused can be admitted at trial for the purpose of inferring that the accused committed the misconduct at issue.

 By jurisdiction

 Canada

-In Canada, the rule is established in R. v.
+In Canada, the rule was established in R. v.
 Handy, 164 CCC (3d) 481, 2 SCR 908 (2002):

-Evidence of prior bad acts by the accused will be admissible if the prosecution satisfies the judge on a balance of probabilities that, in the context of the particular case, the probative value of the evidence in relation to a specific issue outweighs its potential prejudice and thereby justifies its reception.
+Evidence of prior bad acts by the accused is admissible if the prosecution satisfies the judge on a balance of probabilities that, in the context of the particular case, the probative value of the evidence in relation to a specific issue outweighs its potential prejudice and thereby justifies its inclusion.

-Questions arise as to how the Court will measure the elements of this rule:
+Questions arise as to how the Court is to measure the elements of this rule:

 i) What constitutes a prior act of misconduct?